idan-nave/OnBoardly/doc/Git Collaboration Guide.md

 ## **7. Reviewing and Merging Pull Requests**

 When your feature is complete and ready to be merged into the main branch, you need to open a pull request (PR).
-A pull request is a request for the team to review and merge your changes into the main codebase.
+A pull request is a request for the department to review and merge your changes into the main codebase.

 ### **Steps for creating a Pull Request:**